 A desmoid tumour is usually a poorly defined tumour that grows into or around neighbouring muscles, bone and blood vessels.
 Your pathologist will examine samples of the surrounding tissues under the microscope to look for tumour cells.
 Any surrounding organs or tissues that contain tumour cells will be described in your report.

 All margins will be very closely examined under the microscope by your pathologist to determine the margin status.
-A margin is considered negative when there are no tumour cells at the edge of the cut tissue.
+A margin is considered negative when no tumour cells are at the cut tissue’s edge.
 A margin is considered positive when there are tumour cells at the edge of the cut tissue.
 A positive margin is associated with a higher risk that the tumour will recur in the same site after treatment (local recurrence).